 The river is still dark when the monks come out.
-They move in single file down the lane behind Wat Pho, saffron catching whatever light there is, their bowls held forward with the patience of people who have done this a thousand mornings and expect to do it a thousand more.
-You are on a plastic stool outside a noodle shop that has no English signage and no prices on the wall, eating something rich and brothy that you ordered by pointing, and you are thinking: I had no idea Bangkok started like this.
+They move in single file down the lane behind Wat Pho, saffron catching whatever light there is.
+Their bowls are held forward with the patience of people who have done this a thousand mornings and expect to do it a thousand more.
+You are on a plastic stool outside a noodle shop with no English signage and no prices on the wall, eating something rich and brothy that you ordered by pointing.
+And you are thinking, I had no idea Bangkok started like this.

-That version of Bangkok, the one that finds its way into your memory before the temples do, is available to anyone who arrives without too firm a plan.
+That version of Bangkok, the one that finds its way into your memory before the temples do, is open to anyone who arrives without too firm a plan.
 The city is larger than any itinerary can hold.
-It runs from royal palaces to contemporary art museums, from pre-dawn markets to midnight river bars, from the silence of a canal neighborhood to the full volume of Yaowarat Road on a Friday night.
+It runs from royal palaces to contemporary art museums, and from markets that open before dawn to river bars that close at midnight.
+It swings from the silence of a canal neighborhood to the full volume of Yaowarat Road on a Friday night.
 What follows is not an attempt to compress it.
-It’s a practical account of twelve things worth doing, organized so that the first day doesn’t feel like a homework assignment.
+It’s a practical account of twelve things worth doing, ordered so the first day doesn’t feel like a homework assignment.
+If you’d rather have the temple loop and the markets handled for you, you can compare guided Bangkok tours and tickets instead.

-For hotel recommendations, the best SHA-certified hotels in Bangkok covers where to stay across every price range.
-And if you’re planning to move on from Bangkok, the ferries in Thailand guide maps the onward connections south.
+For where to sleep, the best SHA-certified hotels in Bangkok covers every price range.
+And if you’re moving on from the city, the ferries in Thailand guide maps the onward connections south.

 1. Grand Palace and Wat Phra Kaew (พระบรมมหาราชวัง)

-There is a version of the Grand Palace that will disappoint you, and it’s the version where you arrive at 11am in the heat of tourist peak hour and spend forty minutes queuing.
-Then there is the version where you arrive at 8:30am when the gates open, walk through the outer courtyard into the Emerald Buddha’s hall while the crowds are still forming, and stand for a moment in front of a carved figure that has been the spiritual center of the Thai kingdom for two and a half centuries.
+There is a version of the Grand Palace that will disappoint you.
+It’s the version where you arrive at 11am in the heat of tourist peak hour and spend forty minutes queuing.
+Then there is the version where you arrive at 8:30am when the gates open.
+You walk through the outer courtyard into the Emerald Buddha’s hall while the crowds are still forming.
+You stand for a moment in front of a carved figure that has been the spiritual center of the Thai kingdom for two and a half centuries.
 That version sits with you differently.

-The Emerald Buddha is smaller than visitors expect, seated on a high gilded throne and changed into three seasonal costumes throughout the year by the king himself.
-The palace complex surrounding it, built from 1782, is worth at least two hours even before you account for the murals in the outer gallery depicting the entire Ramakien epic in 178 panels.
-Dress appropriately: shoulders and knees covered.
-Free loaners are available at the gate, so this is a practical note, not a warning.
+The Emerald Buddha is smaller than visitors expect, seated on a high gilded throne and changed into three seasonal costumes through the year by the king himself.
+The palace complex around it, built from 1782, is worth at least two hours even before you account for the murals in the outer gallery.
+They depict the entire Ramakien epic across 178 panels.
+Dress for it with shoulders and knees covered.
+Free loaners are available at the gate, so this is a practical note rather than a warning.

 Grand Palace and Wat Phra Kaew (พระบรมมหาราชวัง)

 The most visited site in Thailand.
 The Emerald Buddha inside Wat Phra Kaew is the spiritual center of the kingdom.
 Arrive at 8:30am opening to beat the crowd that peaks between 10am and 1pm.
-Shoulders and knees must be covered; free loaners are available at the entrance.
+Shoulders and knees must be covered, and free loaners are available at the entrance.

-You notice it first from across the river: the central prang rising to 70 meters, covered in a mosaic of Chinese porcelain fragments that catch the light at angles you don’t expect.
+You notice it first from across the river.
+The central prang rises to 70 meters, covered in a mosaic of Chinese porcelain fragments that catch the light at angles you don’t expect.
 This is not an accident.
-The temple is oriented west, which means it catches the setting sun directly, and coming at dusk turns a very good visit into an excellent one.
-The cross-river ferry costs less than $1 and runs constantly from the pier near Wat Pho.
+The temple is oriented west, so it catches the setting sun directly, and coming at dusk turns a very good visit into an excellent one.
+The ferry across the river costs less than $1 and runs constantly from the pier near Wat Pho.

 Wat Arun (วัดอรุณ)

 The Temple of Dawn, best visited at dusk when the porcelain mosaic prang catches low river light.
 Take the less than $1 cross-river ferry from the pier near Wat Pho.
-The upper staircase is steep: not suitable for visitors with limited mobility.
+The upper staircase is steep and not suited to visitors with limited mobility.

-The reclining Buddha is 46 meters long and this number doesn’t register until you are standing at its feet, which are themselves taller than you are, inlaid with 108 mother-of-pearl panels depicting auspicious characteristics.
+The reclining Buddha is 46 meters long, and this number doesn’t register until you are standing at its feet, which are themselves taller than you are.
+They are inlaid with 108 mother-of-pearl panels showing auspicious characteristics.
 The scale is deliberately disorienting.
 That is the point.

 Wat Pho is also where traditional Thai massage was codified as a formal discipline, and you can book a thirty-minute session on-site for $12.
 The massage school here predates every spa in Bangkok.
-If you’re going to do a Thai massage in Bangkok, doing it where it was systematized carries a different weight than booking one from a hotel concierge.
+If you’re going to have a Thai massage in the city, doing it where it was systematized carries a different weight than booking one from a hotel concierge.
 The massage rooms fill up fast on weekday mornings, so either book ahead or arrive by 9am.

 Wat Pho (วัดโพธิ์)

 Home of the 46-meter reclining Buddha and the birthplace of traditional Thai massage as a formal discipline.
 On-site 30-minute massage sessions cost $12.
-Massage rooms book up fast on weekday mornings: arrive by 9am or book ahead.
+Massage rooms book up fast on weekday mornings, so arrive by 9am or book ahead.

 4. Chao Phraya River (แม่น้ำเจ้าพระยา)

 Bangkok was built facing the river.
-Every royal palace, every major temple, every trading house of consequence was oriented toward the Chao Phraya because this was, for centuries, the only reliable road.
-The city has grown away from the river in the decades since, but the water still holds a different version of Bangkok, one where the skyline is viewed from a low angle and the scale of the whole thing lands differently.
+Every royal palace, every major temple, every trading house of consequence was oriented toward the Chao Phraya, because for centuries this was the only reliable road.
+The city has grown away from the water in the decades since.
+The river still holds a different version of Bangkok, one where the skyline reads from a low angle and the scale of the whole thing lands differently.

-Evening dinner cruises run between $14 and $43 depending on the operator, and the quality gap between them is significant.
-Research the specific boat rather than booking on price alone.
-The alternative, and one that the city itself uses, is the express boat: less than $1 and covering the same route with the same views and considerably less ceremony.
-Getting on the express boat at Saphan Taksin at dusk, watching Wat Arun pass on the opposite bank, costs almost nothing and is one of the better things you can do in Bangkok on any budget.
+Evening dinner cruises vary in quality more than in price, so research the specific operator rather than booking on price alone.
+The alternative the city itself uses is the express boat, covering the same route with the same views and far less ceremony.
+Getting on the express boat at Saphan Taksin at dusk, watching Wat Arun pass on the opposite bank, costs almost nothing.
+It’s one of the better things you can do in Bangkok on any budget.

 Chao Phraya River Cruise (แม่น้ำเจ้าพระยา)

 Evening dinner cruises include food and views of the illuminated riverfront.
-Budget option: the BRT express boat (less than $1) covers the same route.
-Dinner cruise quality varies sharply: research the specific operator before booking, not just the price point.
+Budget option is the express boat, which covers the same route for less than $1.
+Dinner cruise quality varies sharply, so research the specific operator before booking rather than picking on price.

 5. Chatuchak Weekend Market (ตลาดจตุจักร)